cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 do with that exactly trying to compute gradients for the following period, since the operations are not recorded anymore.
 Only those operations are available that are within the same loop/GradientTape.

+**Cash Bias**:
+- concatenating the cash bias as proposed in the paper did not yield good results in preliminary trials.
+- it seems that using cash as another asset (can be simulated as **BUSDUSDT** for example) gives much more meaningful weight distributions